fabrice-etanchaud/dbt-dremio/README.md

 ## Aggregate Reflection

-An aggregate reflection is a dataset's materialization, containing pre aggregated measures on dimensions, with a refresh policy, handled internally by dremio.
+An aggregate reflection is a dataset materialization, containing pre aggregated measures on dimensions, with a refresh policy, handled internally by dremio.

 adapter's specific configuration|type|required|default
 -|-|-|-